Deborah Treisman

 Deborah Treisman (born 1970) is the Fiction Editor for The New Yorker.
-Treisman also hosts craft conversations with The New Yorker short fiction contributors discussing their favorite stories from the magazine's archives in the Fiction podcast, and authors reading their own recently-published work in The Writer's Voice podcast.
+Treisman also hosts craft conversations with The New Yorker short fiction contributors discussing their favorite stories from the magazine's archives in the Fiction podcast, and authors reading their own recently published work in The Writer's Voice podcast.

 Early life and education

 Treisman was born in Oxford, England, and spent her first years in England.
 She grew up in a family of scholars.
 Her mother was the noted cognitive psychologist Anne Treisman.
 Her stepfather, Daniel Kahneman, won a Nobel prize in economic science.
 When Treisman was eight, her family relocated to Vancouver, British Columbia.

-Treisman submitted her own writing to The New Yorker at the age of 11.
+Treisman submitted her own writing to The New Yorker at age 11.
 Her submission was rejected.
-She began her studies at the University of California at Berkeley at the age of 16 and went on to earn her degree in Comparative Literature.
+She began her studies at the University of California at Berkeley at age 16 and earned a degree in comparative literature.